sgord512/GraphsAlgorithms/README.md

 some stock graph connected-components that I can randomly arrange.
 Some system where I replace each vertex with an entire graph, in some fractal way.
 Then again, I'm probably way overthinking this.

+Thoughts on Organization:

+Basically, I want each edge/vertex to refer back to its graph, which I currently do by having the Edge prototype have an attribute graph, which I assign early on.
+The problem is, then all edges necessarily have the same graph attribute, and if I want to have multiple graphs, then I don't know how to have some edges have one graph, and others have others.